ManjunathKS23/Technopolis/README.md

- # 🎮 EduGame: Gamifying Education
+ # 🎮 Technopolis: Gamifying Education

 ## Project Description
 EduGame transforms the educational landscape by incorporating gamification elements, making learning a thrilling adventure!
 With features like badges, achievements, points, leaderboards, and game-like challenges, students will be more engaged, motivated, and successful in their educational journeys.